The 2016 Christmas garland at Cotehele

 Every petal home-grown

 All of the flowers in the garland are grown at Cotehele from seed and planted in the Cut Flower Garden.
 The gardeners pick them daily during the summer, strip their leaves and carefully hang them in the potting shed to dry.

 Building starts in November

 In early November the gardeners start with a 60ft-long piece of rope, which serves as the core and is designed to drape twice in the 44ft-long hall.
 They attach small bunches of Pittosporum (foliage) to the rope with potato metal wire sack ties, incrementally covering the entire rope.
 This gives the framework to which they will add the dried flowers.
 They set up a scaffold, hang the green swag and are ready to add the colour.

 Adding the flowers

 Volunteers to the rescue

 Constructing the garland takes about 10 days including gathering and preparing the Pittosporum, but there are many more hours planning.
 The total number of hours spent preparing for and making the garland roughly equates to one full-time person every year.

 " We’re so grateful to our volunteers.
 Without them, building the garland wouldn’t be possible.
 It's a real labour of love."

 One of the most time-consuming elements in the garland-preparation process is stripping the leaves from each individual stem, Clean stems enable the flower to be pushed easily into the Pittosporum.
 Typically, the gardeners would like about 30,000 flowers in the garland.

 The winter garland marks the end of the growing year and also reminds us of the glories of the summer months.
 Making the garland is a significant part of the Cotehele gardening team's calendar.
-This year the team will build the garland between 1 – 11 November, 11am-4pm, and you are welcome to watch.
-The completed garland will be on display daily between 12 November and 31 December (closed Christmas and Boxing Day).
+The gardeners built the garland in early November and it is now on display daily from 11am-4pm until 31 December (closed Christmas and Boxing Day).